jieyibi/AMDKD/README.md

-# AMDKD
+# Learning Generalizable Models for Vehicle Routing Problems via Knowledge Distillation

-This is the official PyTorch code for the Adaptive Multi-Distribution Knowledge Distillation (AMDKD) scheme implemented on [AM](https://github.com/wouterkool/attention-learn-to-route) and [POMO](https://github.com/yd-kwon/POMO).
+This is the official PyTorch code for the Adaptive Multi-Distribution Knowledge Distillation (AMDKD) scheme implemented on AM and POMO.

-For more details, please see our paper **Learning Generalizable Models for Vehicle Routing Problems via Knowledge Distillation** which has been accepted at **NeurIPS 2022**.
+For more details, please see our paper [Learning Generalizable Models for Vehicle Routing Problems via Knowledge Distillation]() which has been accepted at NeurIPS 2022.
 If this code is useful for your work, please cite our paper:

 ```
 @inproceedings{